Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 15% discount (valid through April 2nd).

 If you want to enjoy some watersports, Cooper’s Beach in Southampton is a great choice.
 The coastline is pristine and has lifeguards on duty during the high season, so you can go swimming, surfing, and bodyboarding.
 Plus, the downtown area has scenic shops and cafes where you can grab a bite to eat.

 As you can see, a trip to The Hamptons makes for one of the best beach getaways from NYC.
-If you don’t want to worry about driving and finding a parking spot, consider this day trip from New York City, which includes stops in Southampton, Sag Harbor, and the Tanger Outlets.
+If you don’t want to worry about driving and finding a parking spot, consider this day trip from New York City, which includes stops in Southampton, Sag Harbor, and the Tanger Outlets, the best outlets in New York.

 4. Beacon, NY, the best NYC day trip to upstate New York